Mary Boykin Chesnut: Writing and the diary

 Examination of Mary Chesnut's papers has revealed the history of her development as a writer and of her work on the diary as a book.
 Before working to revise her diary as a book in the 1880s, Chesnut wrote a translation of French poetry, essays, and a family history.
 She also wrote three full novels that she never published: The Captain and the Colonel, completed about 1875; and Two Years of My Life, finished about the same time.
 She finished most of a draft of a third long novel, called Manassas.
 Elisabeth Muhlenfeld, who edited the first two novels for publication by the University of Virginia Press in 2002 and wrote a biography of Chesnut, described them as her writing "apprenticeship."

 Chesnut used her diary and notes to work toward a final version in 1881–1884.
 Based on her drafts, historians do not believe she was finished with her work.
 Because Chesnut had no children, before her death she gave her diary to her closest friend, Isabella D. Martin, and urged her to have it published.
 The diary was first published in 1905 as a heavily edited and abridged edition.
 Williams' 1949 version was described as more readable, but sacrificing historical reliability and many of Chesnut's literary references.
-The 1981 version by C. Vann Woodward retained more of her original work, provides an overview of her life and society in the introduction, and was annotated to identify fully the large cast of characters, places and events.